Linux-RISC/Reanimator/install_guide.md

 This way, you can run $part in Command Monitor to easily start the disk partitioning program<br>
 <br>
 <b>Troubleshooting</b><br>
-If the disk partition program won't start, please check:<br>
+If the disk partition program doesn't start, please check:<br>
 &ensp;1. netaddr is properly configured in Command Monitor.<br>
 &ensp;2. if the problem persists, connect your sgi computer to Reanimator using a straight-through cable, not a crossover.<br>
 &ensp;3. in cases 1 and 2, you can try type the server name before ":", for example: "bootp()rbpi:IRIX/6.5.22/ovl1/stand/fx.ARCS -x".<br>